xccao/crisprDBA/README.md

 # crisprDBA

 CRISPR-DBA is a Bayesian-based neural network framework designed to address the challenge of off-target effects that may arise from the low specificity of certain guide RNAs (gRNAs).
 Instead of introducing new parameters to simulate model uncertainty, this method represents the first neural network-based machine learning model that utilizes dropout layer information to extract the distribution of off-target cleavage activities for CRISPR/Cas gRNAs.
 Furthermore, it outperforms existing probabilistic models in terms of confidence performance.
-The proposed method offers three key advantages:
+The CRISPR-DBA method offers three key advantages:
 1) it generates reliable predictions by providing additional confidence estimates;
 2) it reduces complexity compared to other approaches with similar functionality;
 3) it is adaptable, as it leverages existing model architectures developed within the field.